nguyenthienhy/EfficientConformerVietnamese/README.md

 - Extract audio length and BPE tokens using prepare_dataset.py.
 - Filter audio by the maximum length specified, and save the list of audio files used for training in a .txt file, for example: data/train_wav_names.txt.
 - Train the model using train.py (please read the parameters carefully).
-- Prepare a lm_corpus.txt to train n gram bpe language model, using train_lm.py
+- Prepare a lm_corpus.txt to train n-gram bpe language model, using train_lm.py

 ## Evaluation
 Please read code carefully !